keypup-io/cloudtasker/README.md

 end
 ```

-If your queue does not exist in Cloud Tasks you should [create it using the gcloud sdk](https://cloud.google.com/tasks/docs/creating-queues).
+If the default queue `<gcp_queue_prefix>-default` does not exist in Cloud Tasks you should [create it using the gcloud sdk](https://cloud.google.com/tasks/docs/creating-queues).

 Alternatively with Rails you can simply run the following rake task if you have queue admin permissions (`cloudtasks.queues.get` and `cloudtasks.queues.create`).
 ```bash